Florida Will Contest & Disputes Attorneys

 - Individuals not named in the will but may have been eligible to inherit the estate due to intestacy laws

-If you need assistance contesting or will, contact our attorneys at Adrian Philip Thomas, P.A. for help.
+If you need assistance contesting or disputing a will, contact our attorneys at Adrian Philip Thomas, P.A. for help.
 We have extensive experience resolving will disputes and other estate and probate litigation matters.

 Is There a Deadline for Contesting a Will?

 According to Florida law, after a Notice of Administration is received by a potential claimant, that claimant has only 90 days to consider his options, accumulate the proper supporting documentation, hire an attorney, and file a formal lawsuit contesting the will.
 This time frame is shortened to 20 days if a Formal Notice of the Petition for Administration has been received before the will has been admitted into probate.